raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 In order to enable workflow driven attribute validation, it is required to use the `raoul2000\workflow\validation\WorkflowValidator` validator.
-When you validate the *status* attribute, the *WorkflowValidator* creates a scenario name based on the transition that is about to occur.
+When you validate the `status` attribute, the *WorkflowValidator* creates a scenario name based on the transition that is about to occur.
 Remember
 that the pending transition is the one that goes from the **actual** status of the model (maintained internally by the *SimpleWorkflowBehavior*) and
-the **future** status (assigned to the 'status' attribute).
+the **future** status (assigned to the `status` attribute).
 Once the scenario name is created, the *WorkflowValidator* applies all validation rules
 that matches the scenario.

 In the following example, our post instance is first sent to status *draft* using the `sendToStatus()` method, and then to 'correction' using `save()`